 - Northern Lights

-Adam and I arrived in Iceland on a Sunday, which is also the day that parking is free in Reykjavík.
+Adam and I began our four day Iceland trip on a Sunday, which is also the day that parking is free in Reykjavík.
+Woohoo!
 A handy tip that I shared in my Driving in Southern Iceland post (head over to the post if you want further info on parking.)
-If you are also heading to Iceland over the weekend you may wish to change the itinerary for my first day below to the Sunday you are there so you can benefit from free parking too.
+If like us, you are also heading for a long weekend in Iceland, you may wish to change the itinerary for my first day below to the Sunday you are there so you can benefit from free parking too.
 If you’re not driving in Iceland, you’re

 The Sun Voyager Statue